 The proportion of persons found guilty of criminal offences by principal sanction, 2015.

-Since 1975 the number of convictions has decreased by more than 50 per cent.
+Since 1975, the number of convictions has decreased by 66 per cent.
 The greatest reduction came at the end of the 1970s in connection with the decriminalization of public drunkenness.
 Since then the trend has been more stable, but there has nonetheless been a continuous reduction in number of convictions.
 In part the reduction can be explained by the fact that over time the police have received extended authority to issue summary fines for a larger number of petty offences.
 These are presented separately in the conviction statistics.
 Part of the decrease, particularly between the years 1994—1996, can also be explained if viewed in relation to the fact that the number of cleared offences also fell during this period of time.

-Fines most common sanction Fines issued either by the courts or the prosecutor is the most common form of sanction.
-In 2011, 54 per cent of all convictions carried fines as the principal sanction.
-In addition 328,000 summary fines were issued directly by the police.
-In 2011, about 9 per cent (just under 12,700) of all convictions carried a prison sentence.
-The most common sentence length was of a maximum of two months (46 per cent of all convictions carrying a prison sentence) while the second most common sentence length was of over two months but no more than six months (24 per cent of all convictions carrying a prison sentence).
-Just over 1,020 sentences, or 8 per cent, carried a prison term of over two years, five of which carried a life sentence.
-Just over 80 youths were sentenced to youth custody in 2011, a sanction that since 1999 has largely replaced the use of prison for youths up to eighteen years of age.
+In 2015, about 10 per cent (10,700) of all convictions carried a prison sentence.
+The most common sentence length was of a maximum of two months (47 per cent of all convictions carrying a prison sentence) while the second most common sentence length was of over two months but no more than six months (24 per cent of all convictions carrying a prison sentence).
+About 880 sentences or 8 per cent of the prison sentence carried a prison term of over two years, 18 of which carried a life sentence.
+Less than 50 youths were sentenced to youth custody in 2015, a sanction that since 1999 has largely replaced the use of prison for youths up to eighteen years of age.